hulyak/jammming-spotify/README.md

 - When a user adds songs from the search results list to their playlist, a method will update the state of a playlist parameter in App.js, and Jammming will render the song in the user’s playlist.

 - In a later assessment, we will write methods that add and remove songs from the playlist.
 We will also write a method that updates the playlist’s title.

+4. Add Tracks to a Playlist

+- Implement a process for adding a song from the search results track list to the user’s custom playlist.

+- Add a method to App.js called addTrack that adds a song to the playlist state.
+The application passes the method through a series of components to Track.
+The user can trigger the .addTrack() method by clicking the + sign from the search results list.